o3de/o3de.org/content/docs/atom-guide/setup/installing-atom.md

 7. Build Atom using CMake by running the following command: `cmake --build <extracted zip location>/dev/mac_xcode --target BaseViewerStandalone --config profile`

-8. Launch the Asset Processor to build required assets.
-Run *AssetProcessor* in the *../dev/mac_xcode/bin/profile/* directory.
+8. Launch the Asset Processor to build required assets by running *AssetProcessor* from the folder *../dev/mac_xcode/bin/profile/*.

     *Note: You are prompted to allow multiple files without a known publisher through the Mac OS "Security and Privacy" control panel.
 This is due to code signing issues on Mac that will be addressed in future versions.*